Do you manage your money or you let money manage you?

 5. Recycle Your Old Phone

 Have you recently upgraded your smartphone?
-What did you do with you old phone.
+What did you do with your old phone?

-There are many site where you can sell your old smart phone.
+There are many sites where you can sell your old smart phone.
 Most buyers prefer the phone to be in good working condition.

 Here are 3 places where you can sell your old phone

 Get a second job to earn a bit of extra money work out if its worth by calculating the tax you have to pay for in your second job.

 Fancy being an extra in on TV films such soaps like Holby City, Eastenders or Emmerdale or even to appear in movies?

 You can easily earn a bit of cash by being an extra in a film.